caddyserver/website/src/docs/markdown/caddyfile/matchers.md

 A named matcher definition constitutes a _matcher set_.
 Matchers in a set are AND'ed together; i.e. all must match.
 For example, if you have both a `header` and `path` matcher in the set, both must match.

-For most matchers that accept multiple values, those values are OR'ed; i.e. one must match in order for the matcher to match.
+For some matchers that accept multiple values, those values are OR'ed; i.e. one must match in order for the matcher to match.
+See the docs for each matcher for details on how they are merged.